TPZ-CORE/tpz_core/README.md

 ## Webhooks

 You want your webhooks to be fully-protected by DevTools or Injections?
-You better checkout `server\tp-server_webhooks.lua` file which allows you to add webhooks and get them through the API for using them to other scripts.
+You better checkout `server\tp-server_webhooks.lua` file which allows you to add webhooks and get them through the API (`TPZ.GetWebhookUrl(webhook)`) for using them to other scripts.
 ## Support

 For more information and support related to our Framework you can contact us on our discord: https://discord.gg/Ms7TR9VsAB